Elmer Thomas

 John William Elmer Thomas (September 8, 1876 – September 19, 1965) was a native of Indiana who moved to Oklahoma Territory in 1901, where he practiced law in Lawton.
 After statehood, he was elected to the first state senate, representing the Lawton area.
-Representative and a Senator from Oklahoma.
-In 1922, he ran successfully on the Democratic Party ticket for the U.S. House of Representatives.
+In 1922, he ran successfully on the Democratic Party ticket for the U.S. House of Representatives from Oklahoma.
 He was the Democratic nominee for the U.S. Senate in 1926; he won this race and held the seat until 1950, when he lost the party nomination to A.S.
 (Mike) Monroney.
 Thomas returned to a private law practice in Washington, D.C., and in 1957 moved his practice back to Lawton, where he died in 1965.

 Early life

 Born on a farm in Putnam County, Indiana, near Greencastle, to William and Elizabeth Thomas on September 8, 1876, he attended the common schools; graduated from the Central Normal College (now Canterbury College), Danville, Indiana, in 1897 and from the graduate department of DePauw University, Greencastle, Indiana, in 1900.
 Thomas studied law, was admitted to the Indiana bar in 1897 and to the Oklahoma bar in 1900, and commenced practice in Oklahoma City, Oklahoma; moved to Lawton, Oklahoma, in 1901 and continued the practice of law.